ivoka9/calculator/README.md

 # Running the Application

-Navigate to the "Calculator" folder in your terminal.
+Navigate to the "calculator" folder in your terminal.

 ## For Windows Users